 Preparing for Advanced Placement (AP) exams can be overwhelming even for the seasoned test taker.
 If it’s your first time taking an AP exam, you may be starting to feel the pressure and wondering what you can do to improve your odds of receiving a good score on test day.

-Whether you’re looking for specific test taking tips to give you an extra edge or a first-time AP student looking for some advice on managing the coursework, the Marks Education team is here to help with effective strategies, resources, and study habits to ensure you walk into test day feeling confident.
+Whether you’re just looking for some specific test taking tips to give you an extra edge or are a first-time AP student looking for some advice on managing the coursework, the Marks Education team is here to help with effective strategies, resources, and study habits to make sure you walk into test day feeling confident.
 Of course, study tips for AP courses and exams are applicable to any challenging honors or advanced class.

 What are AP Exams?

 AP courses are designed to replicate the experience of college-level classes by challenging students to demonstrate a deep understanding of a subject and develop critical thinking skills.
 AP exams provide a standardized testing metric which colleges can use to assess mastery of content.
-Some colleges will even provide college credit if a student gets a certain score on an AP exam.
+Some colleges will even give you college credit if you get a certain score on an AP exam.

-AP courses can help you save time and money when selecting college courses, provide colleges with a standardized measure of achievement to enhance your admissions profile, and help you develop valuable skills such as time management and academic discipline, all of which prepare you for the rigors of college life.
+AP courses can help you save time and money when selecting college courses, provide colleges with a standardized measure of achievement, and help you develop valuable skills such as time management and academic discipline, all of which prepare you for the rigor of college.

 Step 1: Know The Format and Content Well

-Before you begin studying, it’s important to understand what will be on the test so you don’t waste time on the wrong content.
-The College Board’s AP Central page is an excellent resource for exam-specific information.
-This page provides a breakdown of the test structure, including the number of sections, the types of questions, and how each is weighted to the overall score.
+Before you even start studying, it helps to understand what will be on the test in the first place.
+If you fail to do so, you might waste valuable time on the wrong content.
+The College Board’s AP Central page is a great place to start.
+This page gives you a breakdown of the test structure, the number of sections, types of questions, and how each is weighted into the overall score.

 Step 2: Make Sure You’re Using Smart Study Strategies